Pimples after microneedling - why do you get them and how do you avoid them?

 Do you want to reduce the risk of pimples next time?

-A large part is about hygiene and the right disposable cartridges.
+A large part is about hygiene and the right single-use cartridges.
 See our sterile needle cartridges for Dr. Pen and choose a variant that suits your routine.